telepresenceio/telepresence/quick-start/demo-react.md

     ✨  Done in 5.38s.
   ```

-2. Change into the code directory and start the server:
+2. Change into the service's code directory and start the server:

   `cd emojivoto-web-app`
   `yarn webpack serve`